Marketing, Manufacturing, Packaging & Labeling, Advertising: China

-The key regulation for China’s ADR monitoring system is the 2011 Provisions on ADR Reporting and Monitoring.
-Drug manufacturers, distributors and medical institutions are required to report all serious ADRs they learn of to the competent ADR monitoring center within 15 days and non-serious reactions on a monthly basis.
-Drug manufacturers are required to report serious ADRs incurred abroad within 30 days through the China ADR Monitoring System.
+The key regulation for China’s ADR monitoring system is the Pharmacovigilance Quality Management Specifications.
+A marketing authorization holder (“MAH”) is required to report all serious ADRs they learn of to the competent ADR monitoring center within 15 days and non-serious reactions within 30 days.

 6. Are foreign marketing authorizations recognized?

-Foreign marketing authorizations are generally not recognized in China, all drugs and medical devices must be approved by the NMPA for sale in China.
+Foreign marketing authorizations are generally not recognized in China.
+All drugs and medical devices must be approved by the NMPA before they are able to be commercialized in China.

-In certain pilot regions, such as Hainan province, foreign medical device and the small amount of medicine urgent for clinical use are allowed to be imported without obtaining marketing authorization from the NMPA and used in designated institutions for designated treatment purposes upon the permission from competent authorities.
+In certain pilot regions, such as Hainan province, foreign medical devices and the small amount of medicines urgent for clinical use are allowed to be imported without obtaining marketing authorization from the NMPA and used in designated institutions for designated treatment purposes upon the permission from competent authorities.

 7. Are parallel imports of medicines or devices allowed?

 Current PRC laws contain no provisions that directly address the legality of parallel imports of medicines or devices.
 It is advisable for market participants to note the following rules in relation to parallel imports:

 - Patent.
 The PRC Patent Law is basically the only piece of PRC legislation that explicitly allows parallel import: Article 69.1 expressly states that any use, offer for sale, sale or import of patented products or products produced through patented process which have already been sold by the patent owner or licensee does not constitute patent infringement.